Various information related to Owen Petchey's work and responsibilities at University of Zurich

 I can’t say everything you should bring, but you at least need to have a laptop in the first (and every other) class.

-I have another course that runs at the same time as the lecture/practicals.
-Can I still take the course?
 Is it enough to view the podcasts and not be “present” at a lecture?
-Do I have to attend all of the practicals?

-Yes, your learning is in your control in this course.
+[Same as previous answer.]
+Your learning is in your control in this course.
 Material is online and accessible at any time (after release).
 Lectures are recorded and available to watch after.
 Practical material is online also.
 Attendance is not monitored.
 However, you are strongly encouraged to attend lectures and practicals.

 I cannot be present for lecture/practical/day/week X, Y, Z. Is possible to still take the course?